robertjoosten/maya-quality-assurance/README.md

 The quality assurance framework is setup so new quality assurance checks can easily be added.

 ### Location
-All quality assurance checks live in the **rjQualityAssurance/checks** folder.
-New checks can be written in one of the sub modules in that folder.
-Writing new checks in existing modules they will automatically be picked up by the script.
-When adding a new sub module it is important the contents of the sub module into the following file: **rjQualityAssurance/checks/__init__.py**.
+All quality assurance checks are located in the **checks** folder.
+New checks can be written in one of the sub modules of the **checks** folder.
+Writing new checks in existing modules will automatically be picked up by the script.
+When adding a new sub module it is important to import the contents of the sub module into the **__init__.py** file in the **checks** folder.</p>

 ```python
 from .animation import *